-The University of Maine at Presque is a state and nationally recognized leader in innovation and personalized learning.
+The University of Maine at Presque is a state and nationally recognized leader in personalized learning.
 As UMPI’s academic leader, Dr. Rice has directed the campus pedagogical, curricular, and assessment transition.
 The New England Board of Higher Education recognized UMPI’s achievements in personalized learning with its 2016 Maine State Merit Award.

 Dr. Rice graduated from Dickinson College in 1989 with a B.A. in English and Latin with a secondary school certification.
 He went on to earn his M.A. in English in 1992 and his Ph.D. in English in 1998, both from the University of Connecticut.